daleao/sdv/Modular Gameplay Overhaul/Modules/Slingshots/README.md

     - Emerald, which grants firing speed (idem for Emerald Rings) and also affects Overcharge if the [Professions](../Professions) module's Desperado profession is used;
     - Jade, which is also affected by the [Enchantments](../Enchantments) module's `RebalancedForges` option.
     - Topaz, which grants defense if the [Enchantments](../Enchantments) module's `RebalancedForges` option is enabled.
-    - Garnet, hich grants special move cooldown reduction, provided that the [Enchantments](../Enchantments) module is enabled and the Garnet stone is installed via the optional file;
+    - Garnet, which grants special move cooldown reduction, provided that the [Enchantments](../Enchantments) module is enabled and the Garnet stone is installed via the optional file;
     - Ruby, Amethyst and Aquamarine, each granting their regular effects.

     **Prismatic Shard** enchantments can also be applied, but the enchantment pool will be void unless the [Enchantments](../Enchantments#ranged-enchantments) module's `RangedEnchantments` are enabled.
 4. **Infinity Slingshot:** Can be created from the Galaxy Slingshot after receiving enough Galaxy Souls.
-If the module's [Infinity+1](../Weapons#infinity-plus-one) setting is enabled, it will equally affect this slingshot.
+If the Weapons module's [Infinity+1](../Weapons#infinity-plus-one) setting is enabled, it will equally affect this slingshot.
 5. **Disabled Grace Period:** Allows slingshot-users to hit enemies in very close range by removing the game's 100-ms "grace period", making them much more reliable weapons.
-5. 5. **Slick Moves:** Slingshot-users can retain their running momentum while firing in order to improve mobilty and kiting-ability.
+6. **Slick Moves:** Slingshot-users can retain their running momentum while firing in order to improve mobility and kiting-ability.
-6. **Automatic Selection:** If enemies are nearby, players can optionally choose a slingshot to be equipped automatically.
+7. **Automatic Selection:** If enemies are nearby, players can optionally choose a slingshot to be equipped automatically.
-7. **Snowballs:** Just for fun, snowballs can be thrown freely as long the player is standing on snowy ground and holding an empty Slingshot.
+8. **Snowballs:** Just for fun, snowballs can be thrown freely as long the player is standing on snowy ground and holding an empty Slingshot.

 All features are optional and can be toggled individually.